CaptainJiNX/vscode-kickass-c64/README.md

 ## Release Notes

+### 1.6.1

+Added missing release notes for 1.6.0

 ### 1.6.0

-- Use KickAssembler for language server, instead of special KickAssRunner
-- Use original filename for vice vs file
+Use KickAssembler for language server, instead of special KickAssRunner Use original filename for vice vs file
-- Remove output dir with rmdirSync instead of unlink
-- Added separate options for running and debugging with C64 Debugger (also set to false by default)
+Remove output dir with rmdirSync instead of unlink Added separate options for running and debugging with C64 Debugger (also set to false by default)

 ### 1.5.1